-Jorge Cruise, a man who claims to have been 40 pounds overweight at one point, has developed a diet plan designed to correct the buildup of "belly fat."
-The 3-Hour Diet is a trademarked food plan that involves eating small portions every three hours throughout the day.
-The 3-Hour Diet is very controlled—eat breakfast at 7 a.m., have a 100-calorie snack at 10 a.m., lunch at 1 p.m., a second 100-calorie snack at 4 p.m., dinner at 7 p.m., and then soon after dinner enjoy a 50-calorie treat.
-To follow the diet correctly, dieters need to make sure that they stop eating at least three hours before going to sleep.
+According to EveryDiet.org, the promise of the 3-Hour Diet is that by eating every three hours, dieters can lose belly fat and maintain a healthier weight.
+Accordingly, dieters are told to eat breakfast at 7 a.m., have a 100-calorie snack at 10 a.m., lunch at 1 p.m., a second 100-calorie snack at 4 p.m., dinner at 7 p.m., and then soon after dinner enjoy a 50-calorie treat.
+To follow the diet correctly, dieters must make sure they stop eating at least three hours before going to sleep.

-The promise of the 3-Hour Diet is that you'll get rid of stubborn belly fat without giving up your favorite foods or having to commit to a full-fledged exercise program.
-In fact, exercise is optional in this program.
-The 3-Hour Diet promises that within two weeks of joining the program, your levels of the stress hormone cortisol (which Cruise believes causes weight gain) will be reduced and so will your waistline.
+The 3-Hour Diet promises that you'll get rid of stubborn belly fat without giving up your favorite foods or having to commit to a full-fledged exercise program.
+In fact, exercise is optional with this program.
+The 3-Hour Diet promises that within two weeks of joining the program, your levels of the stress hormone cortisol (which Cruise believes causes belly fat) will be reduced, and so will your waistline.

 Cruise believes that there are no bad foods, just bad portions.
 Following this methodology, the 3-Hour Diet is fairly sensible.
 It takes into account the undeniable fact that calories are what determine weight gain and sets strict calorie limits for each meal and snack.
 The 3-Hour Diet's meal plan also encourages eating a balanced diet of carbohydrates, proteins, fats, fruits and vegetables.